chuanqisun/htmaa-2025/src/posts/final-project/index.md

 <iframe  src="https://www.youtube.com/embed/2CfsPkDvFqo?si=fUaAUbBg9LuP4R_B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The videos are too large for GitLab.
-I have a relatively stable YouTube account, so I archived the demos there.
+The videos were too large for GitLab, so I archived the demos in my relatively stable YouTube account.
-Both videos were edited with [Clipchamp](https://clipchamp.com/) with music generated in [Suno](https://suno.com/) from a [tavern music prompt](./code/music-prompt-01.txt) for the 1st video, and a [folk instrumental prompt](./code/music-prompt-02.txt) for the 2nd.
+Both videos were edited with [Clipchamp](https://clipchamp.com/), using music generated in [Suno](https://suno.com/) from a [tavern music prompt](./code/music-prompt-01.txt) for the 1st video, and a [folk instrumental prompt](./code/music-prompt-02.txt) for the 2nd.

 ## Future work